A Glimpse of Botswana

 At times the ground is hard to cover as it’s so large.
 However, this remains one of Africa’s finest wilderness areas and a visit here offers a level of remoteness that is hard to match anywhere else in Botswana.

 There’s just so much you can do in Botswana and we are full of ideas to suit you.
 In the meantime, here are three of our favourites.

 Steeped in authenticity, safari through the waterways of the Okavango Delta in a traditional dug-out canoe or ‘mokoro’ is an absolute must for anyone visiting Botswana.
 Over the years, these Mokoro Trails have become a popular way for travellers to experience the tranquillity of the Delta and gain real insight into the lives of the people of the Okavango.

 You’ll sit on the low seat of your mokoro, inches from the waterline, whilst your guide stands at the back and poles you along – much like an indigenous form of punting.
 The slow pace and lack of physical exertion on your part makes this a hugely relaxing activity.
-You have nothing to do but sit there and watch waterlilies, reed frogs, and the occasional crocodile float by.
+You have nothing to do but sit there, relax and watch the beauty around you.